fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/agency/toptier_code/recipients.md

 # Recipients [/api/v2/agency/{toptier_code}/recipients/{?fiscal_year}]

-Returns a list of data points of an agencies recipients for a gvien fiscal year
+Returns a list of data points of an agencies recipients for a given fiscal year

 ## GET